 When the sun goes down and your solar energy system isn’t producing enough energy to run your home, having a solar battery allows you to pull electricity from it instead of from the electric grid.
 This is beneficial for property owners without access to net metering, as you can continue to power your home with free solar energy instead of purchasing grid power.
 Additionally, having a solar battery installed with a grid-tied solar power system enables you to have power in the event of a blackout.
 While a standard grid-tied system will stop producing energy when the grid is down, a system with a solar battery has backup power that you can use to keep the lights on and appliances running when the electric grid is down.
 If you live in an area that experiences frequent grid blackouts from weather events like hurricanes, an energy storage system can protect you from being without power for extended periods of time.

 Solar installations with energy storage cost more upfront than systems without energy storage because of the extra costs associated with the purchase and installation of a solar battery.
-However, the added cost can often be worth it, especially as the price of solar batteries continues to fall.
+However, the added cost can often be worth it, and will be even more so over time as the price of solar batteries continues to fall.
 This is especially true if you’re a customer of a utility company that charges time-of-use (TOU) rates.
 In a time-of-use plan (like in California’s new net metering 2.0 policy), electricity costs more to buy from the grid during peak hours when use is higher, usually in the late afternoon and evening.
 Having a solar battery allows you to avoid buying electricity at these higher prices.

 Why is it worthwhile to remain connected to the grid?
-Any solar installation is at the mercy of sunlight, and even systems with battery backup may not be able to produce and store enough energy to stay completely independent of grid electricity purchases; this is especially true in winter months when there are fewer sunlight hours and higher energy demand.
-It’s a good idea to remain grid-tied even with battery storage installed in case of the likely scenario where your energy needs are higher than your energy production and storage capacity.
+Any solar installation is at the mercy of sunlight, and even systems with battery backup may not be able to produce and store enough energy to stay completely independent of grid electricity purchases; this is truer in winter months when there are fewer sunlight hours and higher overall energy demand.
+It’s a good idea to remain grid-tied even with battery storage installed in case of the scenario where your energy needs are higher than your energy production and storage capacity (which happens more often than you might think).
 Plus, you’ll still get to take advantage of net metering if it’s offered in your utility territory.

 Off-grid solar power systems